vburlai/confluence-admin-notes-plugin/README.md

-# Confluence Admin Notes Plugin
+# Confluence Admin Notes Confluence Plugin

 ## Add notes in Confluence Administration area for yourself or to share with colleague